heimrichhannot/contao-multi_column_editor/README.md

 This module offers an input type for editing one or more records in backend and frontend (not yet implemented, but planned).

-The module is similar to [menatwork/MultiColumnWizard](https://github.com/menatwork/MultiColumnWizard) but it is planned to be working in frontend also.
+The module is similar to [menatwork/MultiColumnWizard](https://github.com/menatwork/MultiColumnWizard) but it is planned to be working in frontend as well.

 ![alt text](./docs/screenshot.png "Demo in the backend")